jezzsantos/automate/discovery/prototypes/cli/Syntax.md

 #### Creating the New API

-For this example, lets call the new API the `Orders` API, in the `RoadRunner` product/service.
+For this example, lets call the new API that we want help building, the: `Orders` API, in the `RoadRunner` product/service.

 * The new API will have one authorized POST operation called `CreateOrder` at `/orders`.
 * This HTTP request takes a `ProductId` as the only request parameter